alexgaarciia/AIMathAnalysis/README.md

 ## Experiments
 In order to test how much we can do by simply giving text as input, we provided some mathematical problems with varying difficulty.
 There will be three different sections of experiments, each corresponding to a different version of ChatGPT (ChatGPT-3.5, ChatGPT-4 (Wolfram Mathematica plugin on, ChatGPT-4 (Wolfram Mathematica plugin off).

-Inside each, there will be two subsections for two different types of prompting: \textbf{Zero-shot learning} and \textbf{Zero-shot-CoT}.
+Inside each, there will be two subsections for two different types of prompting: **Zero-shot learning** and **Zero-shot-CoT**.
 For each one, we will test their performance by being very specific about what we want to do and by not being specific about what we want to do.

 That is, for example, instead of asking ChatGPT to solve an integral in a range (specific instructions), we could ask to obtain the area and check if it knows that an integral must be computed (general instructions).
 With this, we are trying to solve two main questions: Does ChatGPT require background thinking?
 How much we can do without being very specific?